HL7/davinci-crd/input/pagecontent/hooks.md

 All such apps will need to go through the approval processes for the client's provider organization and typically also the associated software vendor.
 This response type can cue the launching of such apps to occur in the context in which they are relevant to patient care and/or to payment-related decision-making.

 This response type is just a modified version of the [External Reference](#external-reference) response type.
 However, the `Link.type` will be "smart" instead of "absolute".
 The `Link.appContext` will typically also be present.

+This card type also provides the mechanism to transition from CRD to the behavior defined in the [Documentation, Templates, and Rules (DTR) Implementation Guide](http://hl7.org/fhir/us/davinci-dtr).
+The SMART app link returned is the one the payer uses to guide providers through filling out relevant forms and is capable of both retrieving the relevant CQL from the payer to determine (and where appropriate, automatically populate) payer-sourced templates and documentation as well as retrieving information from the provider via queries authorized by the token used to launch the SMART app.
+The card includes the complete app context needed for the CRD client to launch the SMART application (information gleaned by the CRD server either as data passed as part of hook invocation or subsequent querying by the service.

 For example, this [Card](https://cds-hooks.hl7.org/1.0/#cds-service-response) contains a SMART App [Link](https://cds-hooks.hl7.org/1.0/#link) to perform an opioid assessment.

 ```
     {